Illumina/manta/docs/userGuide/README.md

 * The `--rescore` option can be provided to force the workflow to re-execute candidates discovery and scoring, but not the initial graph generation steps.
+* The `--generateEvidenceBam` option can be used to generate bam files of evidence reads for SVs listed in the candidate vcf file.
+  (More details in the section "Generating evidence bams" below)

 ### Extended use cases